 From start to finish, this recipe takes about 20 minutes to prepare if using fresh prickly pears and even less time if using a pre-made prickly pear syrup.
 This prickly pear margarita recipe was purposefully designed to have the vibrant, bold colors on the bottom and transparent ingredients on top, which form a really pretty eye-catching ombre.

-While this prickly pear margarita recipe is best with fresh prickly pears, I know not everyone can go out and harvest them whenever they want.
+While this prickly pear margarita recipe is best when using fresh prickly pears, I know not everyone can go out and harvest them whenever they want.
 Below, I have a few harvesting tips and recipe variations to help with whatever prickly pear situation you’re in!

 Tips for Using Fresh Prickly Pears